boltdb/bolt/README.md

 ### LMDB

 Bolt was originally a port of LMDB so it is architecturally similar.
-Both use a B+tree, have ACID semanetics with fully serializable transactions, and support lock-free MVCC using a single writer and multiple readers.
+Both use a B+tree, have ACID semantics with fully serializable transactions, and support lock-free MVCC using a single writer and multiple readers.

 The two projects have somewhat diverged.
 LMDB heavily focuses on raw performance